Measurement Capabilities for the Modern Internet

 |2.3||Use reply TTLs and RTTs to our cloud VPs to enable MIDAR-style alias resolution for new traceroute paths|

-The published material represents the position of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the NSF.
+This material is based on research sponsored by the National Science Foundation (NSF) grant CNS-2105393.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of NSF.

 Proposal for Cloud Cartography: Measurement Capabilities for the Modern Internet